NicolaBernini/CSnipptes1/theory/standard_library/memory_management/readme.md

 # Memory Management API Semantic

+The Memory Management API are related to dynamic memory management: allocation, copy, ...

-In C, the Memory Management Semantic is type agnostic
+The Memory Management Semantic is type agnostic
 - Comments
   - Elements are always treated as a sequence of bytes
 - Pro
   - Maximum generality
 - Con
   - No compile-time checks
+  - The compiler can't automatically infer the size for the allocation
+    - It means the programmer is fully responsibilized in defining the size